ste-z/Chattometer/README.md

-# Chattometer: Track Your AI's Environmental Impact 🌱
+# Chattometer: Track the Environmental Impacts of Your Chatbot Usage 🌱

 *By: Nuo Cen, Steven Zhou, Baihe Peng*